peoplesmortgage/total-expert-node/README.md

 #### create()

-Used to add a record of the this type.
+Create an entity of the type (in the example below, a loan) this method is called from.

 ```ts
 await totalExpert.loans.create({